-You have probably landed here because you want to create your first blog but are wondering what the best blogging platform is for your needs.
+You have probably landed here because you want to create your first blog but are wondering what the best travel blog platform is for your needs.

 Creating a blog can be a great way to memorialize your travel experiences, similar to the more old-fashioned way of keeping a diary.